 Newsletters and special bulletins with resources that provide updates, insights, training opportunities, and guidance on hate crime trends, laws, and prevention strategies.

-Hate Crimes Resources
+BJA Hate Crimes Resources

 The Bureau of Justice Assistance (BJA) helps America’s state, local, and tribal jurisdictions reduce and prevent crime, lower recidivism, and promote a fair and safe criminal justice system.
 BJA provides a wide range of resources through programs and services, including training and technical assistance, to address hate crime matters.